developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/elements/index.md

 -----

 ### Enable ActiveX Objects
+**Applies to Windows Mobile/CE devices only**.
 If the RhoElements app uses ActiveX controls, the legacy ActiveX and generic objects must be preloaded when EB initializes.

 **Specify a value of "1" in the [PreloadLegacyActiveX](/enterprise-browser/1-4/guide/configreference/#preloadlegacyactivex) [PreloadLegacyGeneric](/enterprise-browser/1-4/guide/configreference/#preloadlegacygeneric) parameters**, as below: